-- A work log is required to record and document all trail work and trail maintenance performed.
-All work documented on the work log must be recorded at the time the work is completed. - A current record of work performed must be received by Sponsor monthly on or before the 10th of the following month. - Equipment Usage is to be recorded on work logs, as appropriate. - Provide first & last name, no initials, or nicknames, of the person/persons performing work. - Work performed on a trail, description of work, trail #, and location on trail where work was performed. - > Must include funded trail name(s) as listed on the Mileage Table, not colloquial trail names. - Work not performed on a trail, trail name should be "other", and detail of work performed must be included within the description. - Multiple people can be added to an entry. - Enter number of hours it took to complete the task. - Claim for rental of equipment shall be reimbursed at the cost noted on the invoice or receipt. - Claim for rental of equipment must include a location of use (funded trail name & purpose in description), Rental Agreement, and proof of payment.
+- Volunteer labor is be compensated at a \$15.50/hr rate. - See Insurance, Permit or Subcontract Expenses for claiming paid labor or contracted services, including rental of equipment. - See Equipment Rate Chart below for list of claimable equipment usage rates. - Claim for rental of equipment shall be reimbursed at the cost noted on the invoice or receipt. - Claim for rental of equipment must include a location of use (funded trail name & purpose in description), Rental Agreement, and proof of payment. - A work log is required to record and document all trail work and trail maintenance performed.
+All work documented on the work log must be recorded at the time the work is completed. - ➤ A current record of work performed must be received by Sponsor monthly on or before the 10th of the following month. - Equipment Usage is to be recorded on work logs, as appropriate.

+- Provide first & last name, no initials, or nicknames, of the person/persons performing work. - Work performed on a trail, description of work, trail #, and location on trail where work was performed. - Must include funded trail name(s) as listed on the Mileage Table, not colloquial trail names. - Work not performed on a trail, trail name should be "other", and detail of work performed must be included within the description. - Groomer Assistants may be claimed only at a \$7.75/hr. rate.
+These assistants must be clearly associated with a corresponding groomer operation entry under Groomer Usage Expenses to be considered eligible. - Multiple people can be added to an entry. - Enter number of hours it took to complete the task. - Frugal price comparison is expected. - TMEs are allowed to claim reimbursement for paid labor hours associated with completing administrative requirements.
+Hours should be recorded in 15-minute increments (.25).
+Administrative requirements include: - Preparation of Phase 1 submission to sponsor. - Preparation of Phase 2 submission to sponsor. - Preparation of Phase 3 submission to sponsor.